Creating flows for an API from scratch

 Unified authoring:

-With unified authoring, when you create and start an API flow in your Designer instance, the API is added automatically to a Product.
+With unified authoring, when you create and start an API flow in App Connect, the API is added automatically to a Product.
 That Product is then published in a catalog that is provided for a provider organization in API Connect.
 The Product also becomes visible on the API Connect Developer Portal if a site is enabled for the catalog.
 The publishing preferences are based on the user who is logged in.
-App Connect automatically discovers the provider organizations in API Connect that the user has access to in the same region as the App Connect instance.
+App Connect automatically discovers the provider organizations in API Connect that the user has access to in the same environment or region as the App Connect instance.
 You can specify settings for publishing the API to a preferred API Connect instance and provider organization.
 You can also choose catalog and Gateway targets, the containing Product and Plan for the published API, and a consuming application.

-You can use the API editor in App Connect Designer to create an API flow and to define models and implement operations for your API.
+You can use the API editor in App Connect to create an API flow and to define models and implement operations for your API.
 You can also configure policy, gateway, and portal settings to control the behavior of the API when it is published to API Connect after you start the flow.
 The following tasks describe how to create your API flow, configure publishing preferences, and access the published API in API Connect.

 Creating the API flow in App Connect